-I first discovered Red Rock Canyon State Park in California while I was researching more obscure places for desert hiking and camping, outside of Los Angeles.
-Here I will provide you with all of the details you need for hiking, camping, and driving this beautiful desert park!
+Red Rock Canyon State Park in California is a hidden desert gem for desert hiking and camping.
+Just outside of Los Angeles, this secret spot is amazing!
+If you are visiting Red Rock Canyon soon, here are all of the details you need for hiking Red Rock Canyon, camping Red Rock Canyon, and driving through this beautiful desert park!

 Pin Me For Later!

 I absolutely love the desert.
 Any desert.
 I could (and have!) spent long spans of days in various deserts around the world, from the Arabian Desert, to Southwestern USA, and the Sahara, to name a few.
 I can’t get enough.

 So when I stumbled across Red Rock Canyon State Park, on the border of the Mojave Desert, I wondered why I had never heard of it before?

 Somehow, Red Rock Canyon State Park has largely escaped detection, even from those who have lived in Southern California their entire lives.

 As someone who goes hiking and camping fairly frequently, this obscure spot – roughly two hours north of Los Angeles – is a hidden gem.
 Red Rock is a rugged and mountainous park, situated where the El Paso Mountains and Sierra Nevada mountains collide.
 It showcases colorful and unique red rock formations jutting out in cliffs that you won’t soon forget.